Table of Contents

 6. Keep website visitors from bouncing by adding jewelry videos

 There are 3 essential jewelry videos to add to your website.
 It can be perishable and/or nonperishable like your homepage explainer and an ‘about us’ video.
 A how-to video is also a good addition to your online strategy.
-All these videos help interrupt your visitors’ browsing habit of skimming, skipping, and bouncing.
+All these videos help interrupt your visitors’ browsing habits of skimming, skipping, and bouncing.

 7. Rotate your website banner

-Rotating your website banner regularly is as important as rotating your in-store merchandise.
-Use this space to feature and direct shoppers’ attention on a new jewelry collection, best-selling pieces, new arrivals, pieces that are back in stock, and more.
+Rotating your website banner regularly is as important as rearranging your in-store merchandise.
+Use this space to feature and direct shoppers’ attention to a new jewelry collection, best-selling pieces, new arrivals, pieces that are back in stock, and more.
 Be imaginative.

 8. Give shoppers the option to personalize their jewelry pieces

 Don’t hesitate to check out the jewelry websites of leading luxury brands to see what they have that you don’t have, and find a way to integrate it into your online jewelry store.
 The Blue Nile, as pictured below, exemplifies this type of personalization as it offers shoppers the option to build their engagement ring based on their unique style and preferences.

-Personalization shows your understanding that your shoppers are different from each and therefore, needs unique shopping experiences.
+Personalization shows your understanding that your shoppers are different from each and therefore, need unique shopping experiences.
 In fact, 45% of luxury shoppers demand personalized products and services.

 9. Use high-quality jewelry images only

 It goes without saying that when you’re selling online, you don’t need to compromise on quality in terms of jewelry images.
 Your product images should be able to drive foot traffic to your physical store.
-Takedown those that don’t serve you and replace it with crisp and clear photos showing different jewelry angles.
+Takedown those that don’t serve you and replace them with crisp and clear photos showing different jewelry angles.
 See the sample image below.

 The angles above were all taken using the GemLightbox and a smartphone.
 Click here to learn how to capture the best shooting angles for your rings.